ezengels/CSV-to-MD/README.md

 # CSV-to-MD
-Rust script to convert CSV rows to usable markdown files for Jekyll
+Rust script to convert CSV rows to markdown files usable for Jekyll items.

+As of now, it is designed exclusively for the Dublin Core derived metadata schema of uniformhistories.us.